-Find a person with the necessary qualifications and let me know who they are.
+Find a person with the necessary qualifications and fill out the Proctor Registration form.
 If you have extenuating circumstances, speak to staff about it and we will work out something.
 When you are taking a live class, you will need to make sure that the instructor has the email address for your proctor when you begin the class.
+You may register more than one proctor.